Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Approximating Nash social welfare

-Recall that $D_j$ is the number of units available of good $j$, we have the following theorem.
+Recalling that $D_j$ is the number of available units of good $j$, we have the following theorem.

-\begin{theorem} Consider the Fisher market instance arising from the NSW problem where agents have budget-additive SPLC utilities.
+\begin{theorem} Consider the Fisher market instance arising from the NSW problem where agents have capped SPLC utilities.
 Let $K = \max_{i\in A} \sum_{j\in G} k_{ij}$ be the minimum number of segments needed to specify the utility of any agent.
-We can find an $\epsilon$-SR equilibrium with respect to the Gale demand systems and bounds $t_j := D_j$ in time $O\left( \frac{n^3 m K}{\epsilon^2} \log\left(\frac{D_{\max} V_{\max}}{\epsilon} \right)\right)$. \end{theorem} \begin{proof} We start by adding a dummy agent $0$ to the market with budget $\epsilon$.
-The utility of agent $0$ is additive, meaning that for each good $j$, there is only one segment of length $D_j$ and $u_{0, j , 1} = 1$.
-We initialize the auction algorithm by setting each price $p_j$ to $\frac{\epsilon}{\sum_{j} D_j}$ and assigning all goods to $0$.
-By running the auction algorithm for SR-equilibrium we obtain $\frac{4\epsilon}{5}$-approximate equilibrium.
+There is algorithm producing an $\epsilon$-SR equilibrium with respect to the Gale demand systems and bounds $t_j := D_j$ that runs in time $O\left( \frac{n^3 m K}{\epsilon^2} \log\left(\frac{D_{\max} V_{\max}}{\epsilon} \right)\right)$. \end{theorem} \begin{proof} We start by adding a dummy agent $0$ to the market with budget $\epsilon / 5$.
+The utility of agent $0$ is linear, meaning that for each good $j$, there is only one segment of length $D_j$ and $u_{0, j , 1} = 1$.
+We initialize the auction algorithm by setting each price $p_j$ to $\frac{\epsilon}{5\cdot \sum_{j} D_j}$ and assigning all goods to $0$.
+By running the auction algorithm for finding an SR-equilibrium we obtain $\frac{4\epsilon}{5}$-approximate equilibrium.
 Now, we can remove the agent.
-As this agent could be buying the goods in amount at most $\epsilon$, by removing the dummy agent we are left with a slightly weaker notion of $\epsilon$-approximate equilibrium.
-Namely, the first an third condition in the definition of approximate equilibrium~\ref{def:approx-SReq} are satisfied by the choice of the precision parameter, but the second condition is not satisfied exactly.
-Rather, we can only guarantee that $\sum_{i=1}^n x^{(i)}_j \le a_j$ and $\sum_{j\in [m]} p_j (a_j - \sum_{i=1}^n x^{(i)}_j) \le \epsilon$.
-In words, the total price of unsold available amounts of all goods is $\epsilon$.
+As this agent is buying the goods in amount at most $\epsilon/5$, by removing the dummy agent we are left with a slightly weaker notion of $\epsilon$-approximate equilibrium.
+Namely, the first and third conditions of an approximate equilibrium (Definition~\ref{def:approx-SReq}) are satisfied by the choice of the precision parameter, but the second condition is not satisfied exactly.
+Rather, we can only guarantee that $\sum_{i=1}^n x^{(i)}_j \le a_j$ and $\sum_{j\in [m]} p_j (a_j - \sum_{i=1}^n x^{(i)}_j) \le \epsilon/5$.
+In words, the total price of unsold available amounts of all goods is at most $\epsilon/5$.